Advanced Placement (AP) Classes

 Develop Study Habits

-Generally, workload in AP courses is heavy.
-They are designed in such a way that they demand a serious commitment, time, and energy from students.
-If other high school courses haven't forced students to develop a study routine, the AP program certainly will.
-For students involved many extracurricular activities or who work in the evening after school, AP classes may not be the best option.
-Before committing to an AP course, students should ensure that their schedule permits sufficient time and flexibility to make the most of the class.
+Advanced Placement classes contain a heavy work load.
+If general high school courses haven't forced students to develop a study routine, the AP program certainly will.
+For students involved many extracurricular activities or who work after school, Advanced Placement classes may add too much to the work load.
+Before committing to an AP course, students should ensure that their schedule allows sufficient time and flexibility to make the most of the class and prepare for the exam.

 Receive College Credit

-Not only will the AP program provide you with interesting and challenging curriculum, but it also typically encourages students to work together on group projects and during class discussions.
+Not only will the AP program provide you with interesting and challenging curriculum, but it will also encourage teamwork through group projects and in class discussions.
 Because the program promotes critical thinking, class discussions and peer support are integral in the learning process supported by the dynamic curriculum.
-The interaction that you learn in such course prepares students for the lecture/discussion style that they often encounter their first year of college.
-Throughout life, much of an individual's success may depend on their ability to share ideas and opinions with a group and to team problem-solve.
-Teamwork for these courses is taught early on and the preparation will be excellent for future career success.
+These types of interactions will prepare students for the classes they will encounter their first year of college.
+Success often depends on the ability to share ideas and opinions within a group and exercise problem solving skills.
+These skills are practiced daily in Advanced Placement courses, and will give students an edge when moving up to higher education.